lucasjanta/hboanimeclone/README.md

 # hboanimeclone
-HBO Clone Site with animes instead of movies and series The site uses [Jikan API](https://jikan.moe/) to gather information from MyAnimeList.
+HBO Clone Site with animes instead of movies and series.

+The site uses [Jikan API](https://jikan.moe/) to gather information from MyAnimeList.